2021 Texas power crisis: Infrastructure damage

 The inclement weather caused many fire hydrants to be unusable in emergency situations.
 In one case, firefighters near the San Antonio area had to rely on water tenders to deliver between 2,000 and 3,000 gallons of water to the scene of a fire as the hydrant was unusable.

 Plumbing in buildings throughout the state burst due to freezing.
 Structures were damaged by water and streets were flooded.
 A shortage of plumbers, in part due to excessive licensing requirements kept in place by Governor Abbott despite the legislature removing them, led to months-long waits for repairs.

 Environmental consequences

 Significant releases of pollutants due to stopping and starting fossil fuel infrastructure such as chemical plants and fuel refineries were reported.
-These included one ton of the carcinogen benzene, two tons of sulfur dioxide, 12 tons of natural gas, and 34 tons of carbon monoxide.
+These included one ton of the carcinogen benzene, two tons of sulfur dioxide, twelve tons of natural gas, and thirty-four tons of carbon monoxide.

 Targa Resources' Wildcat and Sand Hills natural gas plants released four times the emissions of the nation's largest refinery during the freeze.

+Agricultural damage

+According to Texas A&M AgriLife Extension Service, after the winter storm, Texas agriculture suffered more than $608 million in losses after the storm.
+These losses included at least $230 million in citrus crops primarily in the Rio Grande Valley, and around $228 million in livestock, and a minimum of $150 million in vegetable crops such as cabbage, onions and leafy greens.
+Many ranchers lost their harvest, and ranchers lost their sheep, cattle, goats, poultry and livestock grazing due to freezing temperatures and lack of resources.
+Ranchers had to buy additional expensive feed in order for their livestock to survive.
+With the loss of crops, the prices of groceries increased affecting not only ranchers and farmers but customers all around Texas.

 Health concerns

 Carbon monoxide poisoning

-The combination of below freezing temperatures with no power for heat led people to undertake dangerous ways of heating their homes.
+The combination of below freezing temperatures with no power for heat led people to undertake dangerous ways of heating their homes such as using ovens or even burning fences and furniture.
 Deaths attributed to the storm include cases of carbon monoxide poisoning from people running their cars or generators indoors for heating.
+Other cases include improper use of generators, heaters, and having vents blocked by ice.
 At least 300 cases of carbon monoxide poisoning were reported.
+Out of these cases, at least 19 people died from the poisoning.